snatow/final-project/readme.md

 ## [developer.connect()](https://developer-connect.herokuapp.com/)

-Description
+#### Description

-developer.connect() is a social networking app for web developers.
-Projects shared include links to the deployed applications and their github repositories.
+developer.connect() is a social networking app for web developers where users with accounts can share projects they have created.
+Project records include links to the deployed applications and their github repositories.

-Tech used
+#### Tech used
 - Nodejs
 - Expressjs
 - Postgresql